Jamplay Review and Overview for 2019

 Private lessons from traditional teachers just wasn’t offering that…

 I’d still play from time to time, but I barely knew anything.
-I didn’t know a chord, a proper pick, or even a fret technique.
+I didn’t know a chord, a fret technique or even which strings were which.
 I was self-taught, and I didn’t know that much.

 But I wanted to master the guitar one day.
-I wanted to play the songs I liked and not some generic guitar lesson song I would never normally play.
+I wanted to play the songs I liked and not something I had ZERO interest it.

 The Beauty of the Internet